 Victoria is an experienced creative writing tutor and has tutored for the Creative Writing Summer School at St Andrews since 2010 and for the University for the Creative Arts (by distance) since 2013.
 She is a Fellow of the Higher Education Academy, which recognises excellence in teaching.

 She is available for readings, Q&A sessions, workshops, one-to-one mentoring, manuscript appraisals and residential courses.
 She has led workshops at Sheffield’s ‘Off the Shelf’ Book Festival and Ilkley Literature Festival and is registered with the Scottish Book Trust’s Live Literature Database.
-Please use the contact form to contact Victoria about any aspect of her teaching and availability.

 She also has an MA in Art History from the University of Sussex and is currently completing a Foundation Course in Photography.
 She teaches on the UCA’s theoretical course ‘Creative Arts Today’, which covers the visual arts including photography, video and textiles.
 She is keen to work with other practitioners to develop interdisciplinary workshops and courses, and is particularly interested in the visual arts, science, and the natural world.